book-end/about-me/README.md

   - [Test Cases](https://github.com/book-end/TIL-App-Tests)

 - Wearable Fitness Tracker
-  - A wearable device developed from scratch implemented in Python
+  - A wearable device developed from scratch, implemented in Python
   - Equipped with Raspberry Pi Zero, heart rate sensor, battery, and OLED screen housed in a 3D printed chassis
   - Documented progress in a technical report